Ice Cream Doesn't Cause Drowning: Benchmarking LLMs Against Statistical Pitfalls in Causal Inference: Results and Analysis

 \section{Results and Analysis}

-In this section, we present the key findings from our experiments, examining the causal inference capabilities of five state-of-the-art LLMs~(GPT-4o, GPT-o4-mini~\cite{achiam2023gpt}, claude-3.5-sonnet~\cite{anthropic2023claude3}, gemini-2.0 flash~\cite{team2023gemini}, and Deepseek-chat~\cite{guo2025deepseek}).
-We examine these LLMs using two protocols: direct prompting and code-assisted prompting, tested on 6 categories of pitfalls and corresponding 15 challenges, each with 4 datasets and 5 questions of varying difficulty levels.
+In this section, we present the key findings from our experiments, examining the causal inference capabilities of ten large language models.
+Our evaluation spans both closed source and open source LLMs, with the complete list of models provided in the Appendix.
+All models were evaluated using two protocols: direct prompting and code assisted prompting.
+The assessment covered six categories of causal inference pitfalls and fifteen challenges, each built from five datasets and five questions of varying difficulty.

-\paragraph{Overall Performance.} Our evaluation revealed that \textbf{GPT-o4-mini} demonstrated robust performance overall, achieving the highest average causal reliability scores across the majority of pitfalls.
-Specifically, it obtained an average of $40.02\%$ in direct prompting and improved to $44.63\%$ with code-assisted prompting (Table~\ref{tab:overall_performance}, Figure~\ref{fig:radar_plots_intro_section}).
-Meanwhile, in the pitfall category \textit{interventions and experimental reasoning}, \textbf{Deepseek-chat} achieved superior performance ($52.42\%$) under direct prompting compared to GPT-o4-mini ($45.21\%$).

-\paragraph{Benefits of Code-Assisted Prompting.} Introducing computational assistance through code-assisted prompting enhanced LLM reliability in most categories.
-For example, in the categories of \textit{confounding bias} and \textit{external validity}, GPT-o4-mini's performance significantly improved from $37.33\%$ and $61.67\%$ in direct prompting to $43.20\%$ and $60.78\%$, respectively, with code-assisted prompting~(Table~\ref{tab:overall_performance}).
-Similar gains were observed across other models, highlighting the significant benefit of incorporating computational procedures when addressing complex causal tasks.

-\paragraph{Impact of Difficulty Levels.} Analyzing LLM performance across difficulty levels (Table~\ref{tab:difficulty_performance}), we observed that code-assisted prompting was especially beneficial for harder questions.
-GPT-o4-mini, for example, improved substantially from $17.84\%$ (direct prompting) to $30.26\%$ (code-assisted prompting) on very hard tasks.
-This improvement illustrates the value of computational guidance when navigating challenging causal scenarios.
-However, even with such assistance, the absolute scores on the hardest tasks remain relatively low, indicating the complexity of reliable causal reasoning.